Arch Taylor

 Archibald Robert Taylor (born 26 November 1941) is a New Zealand former cricketer.
-He played first-class cricket for Wellington and List A cricket for Auckland.
+He played first-class cricket for Wellington in the 1960s and List A cricket for Auckland in the 1970s.

 Taylor was a promising right-arm fast-medium bowler who played 13 matches of first-class cricket for Wellington between 1963 and 1966 before his career was interrupted by injury.
 He resumed as a medium-pace bowler for a few one-day matches for Auckland in the 1970s.
-In his last match he took two wickets to help Auckland win the final in December 1978.
-His best first-class figures were 6 for 47 in Wellington's two-wicket victory over Northern Districts in 1965–66.
+In his last match he took two wickets to help Auckland win the final of the Gillette Cup in December 1978.
+His best first-class figures were 6 for 47 in Wellington's two-wicket victory over Northern Districts in the 1965–66 Plunket Shield.